On this page

-Health and safety are our main concerns for Wheaton College study abroad students.
-The Center for Global Education educates students on a variety of health and safety related topics.
+The health and safety of Wheaton students studying abroad is of the upmost importance to us.
+Therefore the Center for Global Education educates students on a variety of health and safety related topics prior to their departure.
+It is important that students access the resources provided by our office to fully understand the particulars of the country in which they will be studying.
 Our goal is for students to have a safe and rewarding experience abroad.

 Research the host country